OSU-AIGSA/osu-aigsa.github.io/docs/aiasp.md

 In Phase 2, you will provide feedback on the applicant’s Statement of Purpose and CV.

-To sign up, please fill out [this form](https://forms.gle/gkdmLymJTW8NjcEU6).
+To sign up, please fill out [this form](https://forms.gle/gR1dXAPKNC7jqiVf7).

 We highly appreciate suggestions regarding the mentorship program.
-Please feel free to contact the lead AIASP coordinator Eric Slyman (slymane[at]oregonstate[dot]edu) with your comments or queries regarding the program.
+Please feel free to contact the lead AIASP coordinator Amelia Kawasaki (kawasaka[at]oregonstate[dot]edu) with your comments or queries regarding the program.

 ## Important Dates